 Journal of clinical psychopharmacology

-Glycoprotein 130 Receptor Signaling Mediates alpha-Cell Dysfunction in a Rodent Model of Type 2 Diabetes
+Glycoprotein 130 Receptor Signaling Mediates -Cell Dysfunction in a Rodent Model of Type 2 Diabetes

 S. Z. Chow and M. Speck and P. Yoganathan and D. Nackiewicz and A. M. Hansen and M. Ladefoged and B. Rabe and S. Rose-John and P. J. Voshol and F. C. Lynn and P. L. Herrera and W. Muller and H. Ellingsgaard and J. A. Ehses